Lead teacher in doomed Tochigi mountaineering excursion said instructors believed conditions safe | The Japan Times

-“Currently, I have to reflect on” the fact that such an incident occurred, Inose told a news conference in Tochigi Prefecture.
-“I regret deeply the consequences,” he said.
+“Currently, I have to reflect on” the fact that the avalanche occurred, Inose told a news conference in Tochigi Prefecture.
+“I regret deeply the consequences.”

 The three-day climbing excursion began Saturday.
 The group had originally planned to climb a mountain on the final day, but due to heavy snow the plan was revised to practice traversing deep snow.

-The seven boys and one teacher who were crushed to death in the avalanche were members of the prefecture’s Otawara High School competitive mountain club.
+The seven boys and one teacher who were crushed to death in the avalanche were members of the prefecture’s Otawara High School competitive mountaineering club.
 Another 40 people were hurt.

 Police have opened an investigation into Monday’s accident to determine whether sufficient steps were taken to ensure the safety of the students taking part in the program.

-In making a decision to hold the traversing training instead of canceling the trip, Inose said he had consulted with two other teachers who were experienced mountain climbers.
+In making the decision to hold the traversing training instead of canceling the trip, Inose said he had consulted with two other teachers who were experienced mountain climbers.

 “We were aware that an avalanche could occur, so we decided not to climb the mountain,” Inose said.
 “Regarding the traversing training, we thought it was safe as we knew places where avalanches tend to occur.”